Nekroze/codeforthought/chapter/playground.rst

 Great so we have written some simple, but boring, mathematical expressions in python!
 But the last two examples are a bit different.
-First, if you didn't already know, the symbol for multiplication in programming is the asterisk (`*`) character and division is the forward slash (`/`) character.
+First, if you didn't guess already, the symbol for multiplication in programming is the asterisk (`*`) character and division is the forward slash (`/`) character.
 But the last two examples are almost exactly the same except for the parenthesis around the `1 * 20` expression in the final one.